mariamalhugail/Security-Analyst-/README.md

 # Security-Analyst-Udacity:
-First Project: Planing for Security Controls
+Contains all the projects of Security Analyst Nanodegree.

+List of projects:

+Planning for security controls
-Second Project: Insecure Juice Shop Report
+Insecure Juice Shop
+Juice Shope Vulnerability Report
+Intrusion Detection and Response